johanlinaker/johanlinaker.github.io/_posts/2025-03-26-public-sector-open-source-software-projects-how-is-development-organized.md

 			</li>
 			<li>The OSS typically also originates from these main PSOs, showing similarities to vendor-led OSS projects.
 			</li>
-			<li>The OSS serves a business-critical use case warranting the dedicated development and sponsorship.
+			<li>The OSS serves as a business-critical use case warranting the dedicated development and sponsorship.
 			</li>
-			<li>Community size typically limited and dependent on use case and complexity of the OSS.
+			<li>Community size is typically limited and dependent on the use case and complexity of the OSS.
 			</li>
 			<li>Rationale for open sourcing connected to intentions for encouraging reuse and growing a community size.
 			</li>